Precision of an autonomous demon exploiting nonthermal resources and information: Conclusion

 \acknowledgments We thank Ludovico Tesser and Gabriel Landi for fruitful discussions.
-We acknowledge financial support from the Knut and Alice Wallenberg Foundation via the Fellowship program (J.M., M.A., J.S.), from the European Research Council (ERC) under the European Union’s Horizon Europe research and innovation program (101088169/NanoRecycle) (D.P., J.S.), from the PNRR MUR project No. PE0000023-NQSTI (M.A.), and from the Spanish Ministerio de Ciencia e Innovaci\'on via grants No. PID2022-142911NB-I00 and No. PID2024-157821NB-I0, and through the ``Mar\'{i}a de Maeztu'' Programme for Units of Excellence in R{\&}D CEX2023-001316-M (R.S.).
+We acknowledge financial support from the Knut and Alice Wallenberg Foundation via the Fellowship program (J.M., M.A., J.S.), from the European Research Council (ERC) under the European Union’s Horizon Europe research and innovation program (101088169/NanoRecycle) (D.P., J.S.), from the PNRR MUR project No. PE0000023-NQSTI (M.A.), the European Union's Horizon Europe research and innovation programme under the Marie Sklodowska-Curie grant agreement No. 101205255 FLUTE (M.A.), and from the Spanish Ministerio de Ciencia e Innovaci\'on via grants No. PID2022-142911NB-I00 and No. PID2024-157821NB-I00, and through the ``Mar\'{i}a de Maeztu'' Programme for Units of Excellence in R{\&}D CEX2023-001316-M (R.S.).